muratk5n/thirdwave/en/README.md

 ---

-Vehicles of this type will shift to H2
+Vehicles of this type will shift to H2 quicker

 CNBC: "Ford Unleashes A 700-Horsepower V8 In The F-150 Raptor R...
 Ford revealed the pickup truck as the most powerful Raptor ever